prismatic-io/embedded-workflow-builder-docs/docs/connectors/monday.md

 ### OAuth 2.0

 OAuth 2.0 connection

+To configure OAuth 2.0 you will first need to [register a Monday app](https://developer.monday.com/apps/docs/oauth).
+Ensure that the callback URL is added to the app in Monday.

+Now you will need to add the Monday component's **OAuth 2.0** connection to your integration and configure it with:

+- For **Client ID** and **Client Secret** enter the values that you got from your Monday app.
+- For **Scopes** refer to [Monday's OAuth 2.0 documentation](https://developer.monday.com/apps/docs/oauth#set-up-permission-scopes).

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).